He always dreamed of stepping foot on the moon. He made it there after his death - Local News 8

 He always dreamed of stepping foot on the moon.
 He made it there after his death

-Today, we know Neil Armstrong, Buzz Aldrin and Michael Collins as the first men to land on the moon, 51 years ago.
+Today, we know Neil Armstrong and Buzz Aldrin as the first men to land on the moon, 51 years ago.
 But, if not for a turn of events, history may have also known another name: Eugene Shoemaker.

 Thirty years after that one small step for mankind, Eugene would make his own, extraordinary journey to the moon.

-Note: Correction: A previous version of this story misstated the number of astronauts who first landed on the moon.
-There were two, Neil Armstrong and Buzz Aldrin.